 Flammables.
-Store gasoline, kerosene, and paints in proper containers keep them tightly sealed and store them away from heat and flame.
+Store gasoline, kerosene, and paints in proper containers keep them tightly sealed, and store them away from heat and flame.
 Never store any of those items near a furnace or hot water heater.

 Fire Prevention and Protection Basics

 Install Smoke and CO Alarms Properly.
 You need at least one on each floor where they can be clearly heard in an emergency.
 Pay special attention to the manufacturer’s recommendations on where to place them.
-Humidity from laundry rooms or bathrooms are just one thing that can affect their operation.
+Humidity in laundry rooms or bathrooms is just one thing that can affect their operation.
 Test them once a month and keep the batteries fresh.
 Replace smoke alarms every 8-10 years and CO alarms about every 5 years..